neondatabase/website/content/docs/manage/accounts.md

 If you want to work with other people on this project, your options are:

-- [Invite collaborators](/docs/guides/project-collaboration-guide) (other Neon users) to the project
+- [Invite collaborators](/docs/guides/project-collaboration-guide) (external Neon users) to the project
 - [Transfer](/docs/manage/orgs-project-transfer) the project from a personal to an Organization-level project, where you can then invite other users

 ## Organization accounts

 <FeatureBeta/>

 Any Neon paid account user can [create an Organization account](/docs/manage/organizations#create-an-organization), which allows you to share projects with your team members.
 Whether you create an organization or are invited to join one, you still retain your personal account, letting you manage personal projects independently of any organizations you belong to.
+As an organization member, you'll have access to all projects within that organization.

 From the Neon Console, you can navigate to your Organization dashboard, where you'll find all the projects in the organization and can take any actions that your permissions allow.